UWNETLAB/dcss_supplementary/README.md

 ## Datasets

-The `datasets` directory contains all of the data that I used in the book, or in the scaffolded problem sets (see below).
-It includes:
+The `datasets` directory contains all of the dataset that I use in the book or in the accompanying problem sets (see below).
+They are:

 - A filtered and subsetted of the Version 11 [Varieties of Democracy](https://www.v-dem.net/en/data/data/) data, released in 2021.
 - The [Canadian Hansards](LINK), DATE to DATE.